pgrandinetti/compilers/README.md

 ## Compile!

 1. Compile my Compiler!
-You'll need a C comiler, e.g. `gcc main.c cgen.c parser.c lexer.c`
+You'll need a C compiler, e.g. `gcc main.c cgen.c parser.c lexer.c`
 2. Write your program in _my language_ and place it in a text file.
 An example is offered in the repo with the file `code.e`.
 3. Now compile your program with `./a.out ./code.e`.